SagaeHaruki/3D-GameScripts/README.md

 - Minimap Script (This script is already done, i haven't re-implemented it yet).
 - Enemy Attack & Player Detection Script.

-<h1>Current Changes: [January 11, 2024]</h1>
+<h1>Current Changes: [January 14, 2024]</h1>

-> What's New?: "Temporary removal of OpenUI Script"
+> What's New?: "Inventory Controller, Inventory UI and ItemUI script"
-- Since the Inventory GUI is under development, there will be less updates to the scripts for now.
+- Introduction of the inventory System.
+- Player can now open the inventory by pressing the (B) key.

 > IK Script:
 - No Changes

 > Movement Script:
-- Removed the Required Component, OpenUI Script
+- Added a required component, PlayerInvCPL Script (Inventory Controller)

 > Falling State Script:
 - No Changes